 Return to food for thought Return to food for thought About the use of smartphones and tablets in dive and ROV control rooms

-A contractor recently contacted us and requested our advice on a safety flash published by an IOGP member in 2022, where it is stated that the primary duty of the diving supervisor is to carefully manage the divers' decompression to bring them back to the surface in perfect health.
-Therefore, anything that might distract the supervisor during the decompression phases must be avoided, and for this reason, cellphones are prohibited in the dive control when working on their oilfields.
-This happened because a supervisor once omitted the 3m stop of his diver while playing with his smartphone.
-Even though we can applaud and strongly support the idea that the diving supervisors’ primary function is to take care of the divers under their responsibility, we note a conflict between the professional qualities required by this function and the authoritarian measure of forbidding the use of a communication tool that can be helpful to the supervisor based on the mistake of only one person.
-In fact, should we think that the smartphone is responsible for the incident and therefore must be banned from the control room, or that some supervisors allowed to operate by this company have the mental age of an 8-year-old child, considering that this kind of measure is the punishment level we inflict on naughty kids?
-Thus, we can consider that, as explained in our "Food for Thought" discussion “About Standards”, this kind of measure is based on an inadequate strategy that consists of infantilizing the personnel to better control them.
-To summarize, people who play with their phones during the decompression phases and other sensitive processes are not worthy of being supervisors.
-The smartphone is not the root cause of the incident as this person may have used something else.
-Of course, this calls into question the training and selection system that some IOGP members implement, rather than whether having a smartphone in the dive control should be restricted by authoritarian measures that affect all the supervisors working for this client.
-This is an opportunity to remind the evolution of communication systems since the 1990s and highlight the usefulness of smartphones and tablets.
-At the beginning of the 1990s, the communication systems available to the diving and ROV teams on board most vessels were only VHF radios.
-The first satellite phone for public use was built by Motorola and made available only in 1998 by the company “Iridium". (https://www.iridium.com/) Communications with such phones were extremely expensive, so only the people in charge of the project could use them to communicate with the shore base.
-Additionally, the areas covered by the satellites were limited to the most active business zones, so many teams continued to use only radios.
-In parallel, the end of the nineties was also the era when the first public cell phones were made available.
-Radiophones were available previously, but their price, size, and weight prohibited their use by the general public in places other than cars or offices.
-Additionally, their coverage areas were limited, which restricted their usage to only certain places.
-These first public cellphones allowed only voice communication and basic text messages.
-However, it was possible to use them to transfer emails through specific and expensive services.
-Regarding the internet and email, we must remember that even though the idea and first attempts were made during the 1960s and 1970s, the real democratization of the system started at the end of the 1980s and the beginning of the 1990s in parallel with the development of portable computers and operating systems, such as Windows, macOS, and Linux, that can be used by people without specific computing education.
-We began to have internet connections on board vessels between the years 2000 and 2010, depending on the companies.
-These connections were initially limited to the on-board management and later extended to the other team members with metered connections.
-It should also be noted that during this period, many clients and companies have made the presence of a satellite phone in the dive control mandatory.
-Note that wireless systems, such as Wi-Fi, were first released in 1997 and were gradually installed on vessels approximately after the year 2010, so when the development of satellite communications made it possible to obtain services at more reasonable prices than during the 1980s.
-The generalization of Wi-Fi on vessels happened in parallel with the development of tablets and the new generation of cell phones, commonly called "smartphones," during the same period.
-These devices have introduced technical progress, such as touch screens, and are at least 10 times more powerful than the notebooks we used during the 1980s.
-As a conclusion to this short history, we can see that electronic technologies evolve quickly, and not taking this into account is a major mistake.
-Smartphones and tablets are also a part of most people's lives today, especially among the younger generation, and this fact should be taken into account.
-With the Wi-Fi connection now installed on most Diving Support Vessels (DSVs), tablets and smartphones can be used to provide the following functions.
+In a safety flash published in 2022, an IOGP member stated that one of the primary duties of the diving supervisor is to carefully manage the divers' decompression to ensure their safe return to the surface.
+Therefore, considering that distractions during decompression phases should be avoided, and following an incident where a supervisor missed a diver’s 3m stop because he was playing games on a smartphone, this IOGP member has prohibited cellphones in the dive controls.
+While it is fully supported to consider that the diving supervisors’ primary function is to ensure the safety of the divers under their responsibility and commendable to ensure that everything is in place to ensure that this is done appropriately, the decision to forbid cell phones in the dive control because one supervisor failed to fulfill his duties is debatable for several reasons we can develop here.
+The first point to consider is whether cell phones are toys or can be regarded as efficient tools.
+This is an opportunity to remind us of the evolution of communication systems since the 1990s and ensure the usefulness of smartphones and tablets: In the early 1990s, the only communication systems available to divers and ROV teams on board most vessels were VHF radios.
+The first satellite phone for public use was built by Motorola and was only made available in 1998 by the company "Iridium" (https://www.iridium.com/).
+Communications with these phones were extremely expensive, so only project leaders could use them to communicate with the shore base.
+Additionally, satellite coverage was limited to the most active business zones, leading many teams to continue using radios.
+Concurrently, the late 1990s marked the era when the first public cell phones became available.
+Radiophones were previously available; however, their high cost, large size, and significant weight limited their use to cars or offices.
+Additionally, their coverage areas were restricted, confining their usage to specific locations.
+The first public cellphones supported only voice communication and basic text messaging.
+However, it was possible to use them to transfer emails through specific, expensive services.
+Regarding the internet and email, it is important to note that although the concept and initial attempts emerged during the 1960s and 1970s, the true democratization of these technologies began in the late 1980s and early 1990s.
+This period coincided with the development of portable computers and user-friendly operating systems such as Windows, macOS, and Linux, which were accessible to individuals without specialized computing knowledge.
+Internet connections began to be available on board vessels between 2000 and 2010, depending on the company.
+Initially, these connections were limited to on-board management and were later extended to other team members with metered access.
+It is also important to note that during this period, many clients and companies mandated the presence of a satellite phone in the dive control.
+Wireless systems, such as Wi-Fi, which were first introduced in 1997, started being installed on vessels around 2010.
+This was facilitated by the development of satellite communications, which offered services at more reasonable prices compared to those in the 1980s.
+The widespread adoption of Wi-Fi on vessels occurred concurrently with the emergence of tablets and the new generation of cell phones, known as "smartphones."
+These devices, featuring touch screens, are at least 10 times more powerful than the notebooks used in the 1980s.
+In conclusion, it is evident that electronic technologies evolve rapidly, and overlooking this fact is a significant oversight.
+Smartphones and tablets have become integral to the lives of many, particularly among younger individuals, and this reality must be taken into account.
+With the Wi-Fi connection now installed on most Diving Support Vessels (DSVs), tablets and smartphones can be used to provide the following functions:

 Radiophone Motorola model MCR 9500 XL Year 1988